thunwal/bioinvasionanalysis/README.md

 - automatic detection of first and last observation year
 - add the sensitivity test to the Jupyter notebook
 - enhance Jupyter notebook with interactive maps
-- add more output fields to the sensitivity test, e.g., median observation count
 - retrieve observation data for a given species from the GBIF API
 - open to community suggestions and contributions